giacfalk/URGED/README.md

 This repository contains the code relevant for the URGED project.
 Data and outputs are written to folders that are not part of this repository.

-## Technical Notes
-### Land Cover Classes
-We omit the land cover class "lightweight low-rise" class (LCZ == 7) from some analyses, as it contains only a few informal settlement data points in Lagos.
-## Köppen-Geiger Climate Zones
-We have cities in the Tropical, Dry, Temperate, Continental climate zones.
-None in the Polar KGC.
 ## Folder structure

 The main code is contained in the `URGED/` folder.